Steve-Dusty/df-site/README.md

 # df-site
-Here is the actual site for Domfights.io
+Really old site for the abandoned Domfights.io. :(